 Would I need (and can I get) professional indemnity insurance?
 [TOP]

-That is an issue for each person to decide for themselves.
+This is an issue for each person to decide for themselves.
 The school can help students obtain professional indemnity and public liability insurance at very low rates, upon completion of the second module of the course.
+Some professional organisations require their members to have insurance.

 Could I expect to earn a living from a P.S.H. practice?
 [TOP]